Hussain-Safwan/sandbox-escape-finder/README.md

 ```

 The example loads `config.json`, runs the payload corpus in an isolated RestrictedPython
 process, and prints its static-analysis, execution data, and oracle results.
+Persistent `JSON` execution reports are preserved in the `reports` directory.

 ## Architecture